learn-co-curriculum/html-css-git-forking-cloning-and-pull-requests/README.md

 If there had been content in the repo you would have seen more details such as the objects it downloaded as well.

 Now if we type `ls` to list our files and folder we see that there is a new folder called "my-new-project".
 Then we can change directory `cd my-new-project` and press return to move into that repo.
-Now we can continue to work on this repository same as the others before: staging,commiting content, pushing, and pulling to our remote.
+Now we can continue to work on this repository in the same way as with the others before: staging, commiting content, pushing, and pulling to our remote.
 Once nice thing is that since we cloned this repo it will have all the content the remote did as this is an exact copy.
 It will have the master branch, as well as any previous commit information that can be seen by typing `git log`.
 It is also already linked back to our remote "origin".

 Cloning is a great way to make a local copy of your own content.
 If for example you have two computers and you wish to keep your code in sync between the two.
 It is as easy as creating a remote on your Github account, then cloning from both computers.
 Then when you are working on computer A you can push up your changes and then on computer B you can pull those changes down (more on pulling coming up in a bit).